rust-embedded/book/src/static-guarantees/state-machines.md

 |              |               | 1     | set-high  | Output pin is driven high |
 | input_status | 5             | x     | in-val    | 0 if input is < 1.5v, 1 if input >= 1.5v |

-We could simple expose the following structure in Rust to control this GPIO:
+We _could_ expose the following structure in Rust to control this GPIO:

 ```rust,ignore
 /// GPIO interface